-Is there a guy at the collegiate or professional level that you try to pattern your game after?
+Is there anyone at the collegiate or professional level that you try to pattern your game after?

-What are some of the big things that you're looking for in a program?
+What are you looking for in a program?

 Have you given any thought as to what you might want to study when you get to college?

-Do you have any plans to attend any camps or take any unofficial visits?
+Do you have any plans to go to any camps?
+Junior Days?
+Unofficial visits?

 Follow Chris Courtney on Twitter at eDuckCCourtney